 - What task has the service dog been trained to perform?

-Psychiatric Service Animals Are Accepted In All Public Places
+Psychiatric Service Dogs Are Accepted In All Public Places

-As long as the animals can be accommodated (i.e. you don’t have a Great Dane in a tiny hole in the wall restaurant with no room) psychiatric service pets can travel with you to any public space - including restaurants, supermarkets, museums, etc.
+As long as the animals can be accommodated (i.e. you don’t have a Great Dane in a tiny hole-in-the-wall restaurant with no room) psychiatric service dogs can travel with you to any public space - including restaurants, supermarkets, museums, etc.

-Emotional support animals on the other hand are not federally protected when it comes to public places and it is the owners discretion to decided whether they accept ESAs.
+Emotional support animals on the other hand are not federally protected when it comes to public places and it is the owner's discretion to decide whether they accept ESAs.
 That said, most establishments respect ESA status and will allow you to come in with your pet.

 Psychiatric service dogs need to meet two different standards of training to be classified as service animals.